jlyonsmith/HowTo/Procedures/Certificate_Authority.md

 > You can find the help for the `v3_req` flags with `man x509v3_config`, and for the other options at `man x509`.

 The most important field is the Common Name (CN), which should be a company or other name, *not a Fully Qualified Domain Name (FQDN)*.
-I recommend that you add **CA** or **Certificate Authority** as a suffix to this name so you can more easily identify you CA certificate.
+I recommend that you add **CA** or **Certificate Authority** as a suffix to this name so you can more easily identify your CA certificates.

 Now generate the *root certificate*: